ContrastiveCFG: Guiding Diffusion Sampling by Contrasting Positive and Negative Concepts

-Another popular way of posterior sampling with diffusion models is to use guided sampling, where the guidance is given by the gradient of some energy function~\cite{chung2023diffusion,yu2023freedom,sehwag2022generating,zhou2024cryofm}.
-Denoting $\ell(\cdot)$ as the energy to be minimized, guided sampling using Decomposed Diffusion Sampling~\cite{chung2024decomposed} has the form
+Another popular way of posterior sampling with diffusion models is to use guided sampling, where the noised sample $\x_t$\citep{dps,freedom,lgd,tfg} or its posterior mean $\hat\x_\varnothing(\x_t)$\citep{dds,mpgd} is added by appropriate guidance terms according to the gradient of a pre-defined energy function $\ell(\cdot)$ to be minimized.
+For instance, Decomposed Diffusion Sampling~\citep{dds} has the form of

-where $\omega_t$ is the step size.
-For instance, by using the score distillation sampling (SDS) loss~\cite{poole2022dreamfusion}, we have
+where $\omega_t$ is the step size, to generate sample $\x_0$ with small $\ell(\x_0)$. \citet{cfgpp} presented that CFG can also be seen as such guided sampling, when we replace $\ell(\tweedienull)$ in \eqref{eq:dds} with the following loss function similar to Score Distillation Sampling (SDS)~\citep{sds}.